giswqs/GEOG-510/example.md

 Hello World
 How are you doing?
 Hope you are well.
+Thanks for checking in.
 Bye now!